ealeelab/rtea/README.md

 ---

 # Overview
-we developed ``rTea`` to detect TE-fusion transcripts from short-read RNA-seq data.
+We developed ``rTea`` to detect TE-fusion transcripts from short-read RNA-seq data.
 We utilized multiple features from aligned reads, such as base quality of clipped sequences, percentage of multi-mapped reads, and matching score of reads to TE sequences to filter out false positives caused by nonspecifically mapped reads.

 # Demo and result files
 Users can try ``rTea`` on a demo data set and can check the output at  [https://gitlab.aleelab.net/junseokpark/rTea-results](https://gitlab.aleelab.net/junseokpark/``rTea``-results)